OnanAgaba/Edge-Enabled-Smart-Irrigation-Controller/README.md

 Irrigation is automatically triggered based on thresholds.

 ## 4. Visualization
-An interactive web dashboard and mobile app are still under development and testing
+An interactive web dashboard and mobile app are still under development